SteveCaruso/grid/classes/from-concept-to-company.md

 ## VIII.
 Texts and Materials
 - **A.** Suggested textbooks:
-    - [NOTE: We will need some more current titles, but these are the ones that came directly to mind:]
     - "The Lean Startup" by Eric Ries
     - "Press Reset: Ruin and Recovery in the Video Game Industry" by Jason Schreier
     - "The Art of Game Design: A Book of Lenses" by Jesse Schell